 Global Market perspective

-In this podcast, we answer some of our clients’ questions and share our perspectives on the key global real estate market trends and outlook for the next 12 months.
+Watch our video podcast - we answer some of our clients' most frequently asked questions and share our perspectives on the key global real estate market trends and outlook for 2020.

 Find out where each market sits within its rental cycle.

 Global Office Index

 Rank rental performance of 125 major office markets

 Global Market Perspective, November 2019